Assessment and Evaluation

 Examples of Strategies for Assessment and Evaluation of Student Performance

-The student completes an assignment for a part of a unit that is graded by the instructor for a mark.
-The instructor gives feedback on the student’s progress and may adjust future learning activities where necessary.
+The student completes a short true/false quiz on a lesson recently completed.
+The results provide valuable feedback for the student to reflect on, and opportunities to advocate for, their own learning.
+The student can retry the quiz many times. | The student completes an assignment for a part of a unit that is graded by the instructor for a mark.
+The instructor gives feedback on the student’s progress and may adjust future learning activities where necessary. | The student completes an online multiple-choice test at the end of the unit. |

 The student reviews a video presentation by another student.
-The presenting student will use the comments to reflect on their own learning and progress and seek advice and guidance from the course instructor.
+The presenting student will use the comments to reflect on their own learning and progress and seek advice and guidance from the course instructor. | The student prepares a short video presentation on a piece of research completed.
+The instructor assesses the presentation and provides additional instruction for the student’s further learning. | The student prepares an essay for submission and it is graded by the instructor according to the Success Criteria defined for the Learning Goals for that particular topic. |

 The instructor assigns a unique short exercise to a particular student based on that student’s performance so far.
 The instructor uses the exercise to help identify areas of strength and need for that student and provides feedback to the student.
-The student will comment on the feedback.
+The student will comment on the feedback. | The student is assigned a topic to research and the work is presented in the course forum.
+The instructor provides valuable feedback on the student’s progress through that particular block of instruction.
+Students reading the forum can also gain insights into their own learning. | The student completes an end of unit assignment and the instructor assesses the work relative to the specific learning expectations. |

 International Student Assessment